Kenya in close presidential election amid prayers for peace - KESQ

 Associated Press

-NAIROBI, Kenya (AP) — Voting was well underway on Tuesday in Kenya’s unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a “hustler.”
+NAIROBI, Kenya (AP) — Voting is underway on Tuesday in Kenya’s unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a “hustler.”

 The election is considered close, and East Africa’s economic hub could see a presidential runoff for the first time.
 Economic issues such as widespread corruption could be of greater importance than the ethnic tensions that have marked past votes with sometimes deadly results.